-Market Cap: £61m 12m range 8.5p 16.5p • Punch had previously warned that 'failure to obtain approval for the Proposals from shareholders, noteholders and these other securitisation creditors is expected to lead to near-term default in the Punch A and Punch B securitisations.'
+Market Cap: £61m 12m range 8.5p 16.5p

+- Bondholders will now vote on the proposals.
+The last bond vote is due to be held at around 5pm and an RNS can be expected from the company after hours this evening - Punch has previously warned that 'failure to obtain approval for the Proposals from shareholders, noteholders and these other securitisation creditors is expected to lead to near-term default in the Punch A and Punch B securitisations.'